emory-libraries/cor-cm/roles/jeromedrouet.ansible_role_clamav/README.md

 * ClamAV freshclam configuration file
 	* **clamav\_freshclam\_daemon\_config\_path**: /etc/freshclam.conf

+* If you do want to change default permissions on ClamAV daemon socket to switch the allowed group to use it *Beware that any user user within this group can talk to the clamav daemon, even to shut it down -> DoS*
+	* **clamav_daemon_socket_group**: virusgroup

 * What to do when a virus if found :
 	* command to launch when virus is found :
       **clamav\_daemon\_virus\_event\_command** : 'echo $(date) - ${CLAM\_VIRUSEVENT\_VIRUSNAME}: ${CLAM\_VIRUSEVENT\_FILENAME} | wall'